DerIch69420/Karnel/README.md

 enable Variables \\ Allow use of variables enable Functions \\ Allow use of functions

-include datatype: Karnel~Datatypes~String \\ Include the string datatype include function: Karnel~IO~Print \\ Include the print function
+include datatype: Karnel~Datatype~String \\ Include the string datatype include function: Karnel~IO~Print \\ Include the print function

 \\ Create the variable 'message' and assign the String "Hello, World!" to it.